Davic15/angular-complete-guide/Section 15 - Handling Forms in Angular Apps/Notes.md

     - Example:
         - ngModelGroup="userData"
     - We can access to the ng classes provided by Angular to check validity.
-    - We can access to the JavaScript object with ngModelGroup
+    - We can access to the JavaScript object with ngModelGroup.
+    - It is applied for the a group and we can work with them.

 ## TD: Handling Radio Buttons.